Art Statement of Intent for CMS

 Autumn Hyperrealism Portraiture

-Pupils will investigate the work of contemporary and traditional portrait artists.
-Including the work of Kelvin Okafor, Cath Riley and Jono Dry before creating their own hyperrealist self portrait.
+Pupils will investigate the work of contemporary and traditional portrait artists before creating their own hyperrealist self portrait.

 Key components –